 Remove role accounts

 Addresses like firstname.lastname@example.org are often low-quality subscribers.
 If they haven’t engaged with an email in the past year, there’s a good chance whoever’s receiving your emails now isn’t the same person who originally signed up for them.
 Go ahead and cut them loose.

 Most email lists have some subscribers who never open or read any emails.
 These contacts may not have clicked the ‘unsubscribe’ button yet, but they might as well have.

 Inactive subscribers aren’t bringing you any returns, and they could actually do some harm.
 Less tech-savvy people might not know how easy it is to unsubscribe from a mailing list.
 If they click their email provider’s ‘mark as spam’ button instead, your sender reputation could take a hit.

-Make one last effort to reactivate them, for example by sending a generous discount code just to inactive contacts.
+Make one last effort to reactivate them with a re-engagement email.
 If they still don’t bite, consider taking them off your list.

 Enjoy the fruits of your labor